Determining the Dark Matter distribution in galaxies with Deep Learning: Introduction

-Observationally, the DM distribution in objects of diverse mass and spatial extent is inferred through a host of different methods, ranging from the use of gravitational lensing in galaxy clusters, to the solution of inverted Jeans equations for dwarf galaxies, through to the most famous ``Rotation Curve'' technique for disk galaxies.
+Observationally, the DM distribution in objects of diverse masses and spatial extent is inferred through a host of different methods, ranging from the use of gravitational lensing in galaxy clusters, to the solution of inverted Jeans equations for dwarf galaxies, through to the most famous `rotation curve' technique for disk galaxies.

-All of the above methods are based on assumptions known to hold in controlled environments, for instance and only as a non-comprehensive example: the fact that the stellar disk is rotationally supported in disk galaxies for rotation curve methods, or some simplifying assumptions on the shape of, e.g.~the anisotropy velocity parameter for reconstructing the DM potential in dwarf galaxies~\cite{Strigari:2018utn}.

-These assumptions are known to eventually break down and introduce unavoidable systematics for which one must account, e.g.~\cite{Ullio:2016kvy}.
+All of the above methods are based on assumptions known to hold in what can be considered a `controlled environment', for instance and only as a non-comprehensive example: the fact that the stellar disk is rotationally supported in disk galaxies for rotation curve methods, or some simplifying assumptions on the shape of, e.g., the anisotropy velocity parameter for reconstructing the DM potential in dwarf galaxies~\citep{Strigari:2018utn}.
+These assumptions are known to eventually break down and introduce unavoidable systematics for which one must account (see, e.g., \cite{Ullio:2016kvy}).